fmalina/revisions-blocl/activism/sackeconomistsanddisbandtheir.md

 money.
 So perhaps we should re-name the present regime debtism instead of capitalism.

-You won’t hear this said very often.
+You won't hear this said very often.
 Changing the way money is supplied seems to be a deeply disreputable topic among economists.

 Of course the present system has allowed bankers and financiers to become